davidsneighbour/hugo-debug/README.md

 -}}
 ```

 *Note:* Multiline layout functions are supported since Hugo 0.81.0.
 In older versions remove the new lines in these samples.

 The dictionary options are as follows:

 - **message:** The message to print.
 It will be prefixed with the datetime and the severity slug.
 - **context:** The context to debug to, typically the dot.
 There is currently nothing else than the dot expected, we have explicit debugging on the todo list where the context can be something to debug to the CLI.
 - **severity:** Slug marking the severity level. one of debug, info (default), warn, error or fatal.
 - **level:** 1 to 10 for the severity level.
-Can be used to
+Can be used to have a more fine grained control over severity levels.
 - **slug:** (not implemented, keep an eye on #71) an ID to use so users can silence errors (level 7 and up)
 - **namespace:** (not implemented as partial option, see configuration section) namespace slug to differentiate yourself from others (default dnb)